 Next day I went to explore another famous city in Italy – Verona.
-This time I stole a bicycle (just kidding, I borrowed it from the host), and I moved around the city really fast.
+This time I got a wheels and bicyled around the city.
 The city itself is full of fascinating history.
 Buildings are colourful and probably you can spend a whole day just watching it.
 But I didn’t have a whole day.
 I had another goal and I wanted to visit Garda Lake.

 I looked at a map and it was about 36 km away.
 It seemed okay for me, took my bicycling and off I went.
 With this kind of heat and with a small bike it was harder than I expected.

 When I arrived at Garda lake, I realised that it was all worth it.
 Beautiful small towns, blue lake.
 My final destination was a beautiful village in Italy Sirmione.
 It was such a magical place, with a castle, small colourful buildings, palm trees and an amazing beach.
 It was all worth it after a little Giro D’Italia and 50 km later.